 Residential Cannabis Addiction Treatment

-Castle Craig has been successfully treating patients for drug and alcohol addiction for over 30 years.
+Castle Craig has been successfully treating patients with drug and alcohol addiction for over 30 years.
 As one of the leading addiction clinics in the UK, we provide the highest quality of care to our patients.

 Our cannabis addiction treatment programme is personally tailored to each patient based on their history of drug use and their individual treatment goals.
-Our treatment programme incorporates group therapy and personal therapy, alongside bereavement and family therapy if appropriate.
+Our treatment programme incorporates group therapy and personal therapy, alongside family therapy if appropriate.

 We also offer a range of complementary therapies and activities which provide emotional and spiritual healing.
 These include drumming therapy, equine therapy, art, creative writing and mindfulness meditation.